-Mitigation measures Location Responsible for Mitigation Monitoring Plan Monitoring Method & Parameters Monitoring Frequency Responsible for monitoring Cost of monitoring Pre-Construction Ŭ Confirm availability of water (through the PPTA for water resources under IWRM Project) to meet the subproject demand and downstream needs before the start of detailed design. - PIU Review of study recommendations; confirmation on water availability for Harihar CMC; and government's acceptance of recommendations and water allocation to Harihar Once before start of detailed design PMU NA No infrastructure, except unavoidable water supply pipe lines/sewers, shall be constructed within the 300 m of sites.
+Mitigation measures Location Responsible Monitoring Plan Monitoring Method & Monitoring Responsible for Cost of for Mitigation Parameters Frequency monitoring monitoring Pre-Construction Confirm availability of water (through the PPTA for water resources under IWRM Project) to meet the subproject demand and downstream needs before the start of detailed design. - PIU Review of study recommendations; confirmation on water availability for Harihar CMC; and government's acceptance of recommendations and water allocation to Harihar Once before start of detailed design PMU NA No infrastructure, except unavoidable water supply pipe lines/sewers, shall be constructed within the 300 m of sites.
 Obtain permission from ASI for laying of pipelines within 300 m around the temple Ensure that any chance finds are recognized and measures are taken to ensure they are protected and conserved.
-If any chance finds are recognized, the Contractor should: Stop work immediately to allow further investigation if any finds are suspected; Inform PIU; call in the ASI if a find is suspected, and taking any action they require to ensure its removal or protection in situ.
-PIU Review & check the inclusion/ provision in DPR, as appropriate Once before DPR approval PMU NA Provide backup power facilities for continuous and uninterrupted pumping of sewage; ensure that anaerobic conditions are not created in wet well through continues operation Provide green buffer zone around the facility - PIU Review & check the inclusion/ provision in DPR, as appropriate Once before DPR approval PMU NA
+If any chance finds are recognized, the Contractor should: Stop work immediately to allow further investigation if any finds are suspected; Inform PIU; call in the ASI if a find is suspected, and taking any action they require to ensure its removal or protection in situ. - PIU Review & check the inclusion/ provision in DPR, as appropriate Once before DPR approval PMU NA Provide backup power facilities for continuous and uninterrupted pumping of sewage; ensure that anaerobic conditions are not created in wet well through continues operation Provide green buffer zone around the facility - PIU Review & check the inclusion/ provision in DPR, as appropriate Once before DPR approval PMU NA

-Table 13: Environmental Monitoring Plan
+Table 14: Environmental Monitoring Plan